-The school will continue with embedding a culture of continual improvement in 2022 with the introduction of a collaborative coaching initiative through CSBB.
-This initiative will work hand in glove with the professional learning and subsequent work already completed in 2021 with Dr. Linda Bendikson and the CSBB Leadership through the embedding of a collaborative continuous improvement cycle- utilising the analyse, plan, act and review framework.
+The school will continue to embed a culture of continual improvement in 2023 with the introduction of a collaborative coaching initiative through CSBB.
+This initiative will work hand in glove with the professional learning and subsequent work already completed in 2021 and 2022 with Dr. Linda Bendikson and the CSBB Leadership through the embedding of a collaborative continuous improvement cycle- utilising the analyse, plan, act and review framework.